MikeWorldYt/ANT-system/README.md

 # 📄 MAIN CONCEPTS
 ## 1. Levels and Folder's Structure
+Levels refer to the depth within the folder tree directory.

+> [!TIP]
+> The basic structure suggests 3 levels, although in some cases there may be more.
+However, it is recommended not to have too many levels and to use them only in certain cases.

 ### 1.1 The Level 1 - Main Categories
-🛈 Is the highest hierarchy, inside from your Root Storage Folder;
+> Is the highest hierarchy, inside from your Root Storage Folder;

-Content the Main General Categories, with an incremental enumeration with three digits, followed by a '.', followed by the Main Category name in Capitals
+Content the Main Categories, with an incremental enumeration with three digits, followed by a '.', followed by the Main Category name in Capitals

 ```Structure
 📁 Root_Storage